 - urgent care clinics

 Click the above links or hit up Google to find your local testing site.
-You can also check out our round-up of STI testing locations available in each state and online.
+You can also check out our round-up of STI testing locations available in each state, in Washington, D.C., and online.

 Most clinics have protocols in place in order to protect both the people getting tested and the ones giving the tests.

 For example, most clinics will have you call them when you arrive, ask you to wait outside, and then ring you when it’s your turn.